ommakadiya/ML-Project/README.md

 # ML-Project

-In this project, we have compare over 8 models which are :- XGBoost
+In this project, we have compare over 9 models which are :- XGBoost
 CatBoost
-SVM
+SVM (RBF,POLY)
 LightBGM
 Random Forest
 BPANN